 New Requirements… A New Directive

-On July 14, 2016, the AER announced the release of Directive 085: Fluid Tailings Management for Oil Sands Mining Projects, which sets out the new application and performance reporting requirements for fluid tailings volume, and management plans are part of a phased approach to implementing the TMF.
+On July 14, 2016, we announced the release of Directive 085: Fluid Tailings Management for Oil Sands Mining Projects, setting out new application and performance reporting requirements to manage fluid tailings in Alberta’s mineable oil sands.

 Tailings management performance will use four compliance levels: